Lee-Enfield No. 4 MK. I (T) sniper rifle

 The British were planning on having an FN L1A1 rifle with sniper scope as a sniper rifle.
 They conducted experiments to convert the .303″ rifles to 7.62×51 mm NATO, primarily for potential foreign sales.
 In 1964, six .303″ No. 4 Mk.
 I (T) rifles were test fired and then converted to 7.62x51mm.
 These have been incorrectly labelled as the “L8(T)” but research in England has showbn that they were never officially renamed and that they were not specially marked.
 These six rifles were:

-SERIAL NUMBER & PRESENT OWNER
+SERIAL NUMBER & PRESENT OWNERS

 1 – Q31560 Royal Armouries Museum, Leeds, UK https://royalarmouries.org/collection/object/object-49765